abdoltjie135/infinitesimal-strain-classical-plasticity/README.md

 # Inifinitesimal strain classical plasticity model (Von-Mises & Tresca)
-Abdul Gafeeth Benjamin's Elastoplasticity Model (built in deal.ii) for MEC 5068Z 2024.

-The model is capable of simulating the Von-Mises and Tresca yield criteria with linear isotropic hardening or perfect plasticity.
+Built in deal.ii.
+Capable of simulating the Von-Mises and Tresca yield criteria with linear isotropic hardening or perfect plasticity.
 The small strain assumption was made.